HpropHeap Predicates

 More information about extensionality axioms may be found near the end of this chapter.

-Statement of Fundamental Properties
+Fundamental Properties of Operators

 (1) The star operator is associative.